 If it’s been a while since you read The Flight of the Silvers, and you don’t know your aeris from a hole in the ground, don’t worry.
-You can go to the Story So Far section and find a whole mess of memory refreshers, including an illustrated plot summary, a character guide, and a glossary of alt-world terms.
+You can go to the recap section and find a whole bunch of memory refreshers, including a badly-iillustrated plot summary, a character guide, and an Altamerican glossary.
 That way you can jump right into The Song of the Orphans without having to re-read the first book.

 The Flight of the Silvers

 The Flight of the Silvers was released in 2014, and is widely available as a paperback, e-book, and audiobook.
-If you’ve read the novel and have burning questions, see my Flight of the Silvers Reader’s FAQ for more information.
+If you’ve read the novel and want to get into the nitty-gritty, see my Flight of the Silvers Reader’s FAQ for more information.

 My debut novel, a comedic tale of lies, tricks, and public relations in the pre-social media age.
 There isn’t a shred of science fiction to be found in this book, but if you like stories about shrewd young publicists and out-of-control media hoaxes, then this one’s for you.

-Slick was originally published by Random House/Villard in 2005, but I got the rights back and now I’m releasing it independently on the Amazon Kindle.
+Slick was originally published by Random House/Villard in 2005, but I got the rights back and now I’m releasing it independently through Amazon.